Modern Classical Physics

 - An online illustration package is available to professors

 Kip S. Thorne, co-winner of the 2017 Nobel Prize in physics, is the Feynman Professor Emeritus of Theoretical Physics at Caltech.
 His books include Gravitation and Black Holes and Time Warps.
-Roger D. Blandford, co-winner of the 2016 Crafoord Prize in Astronomy, is the Luke Blossom Professor of Physics and the founding director of the Kavli Institute of Particle Astrophysics and Cosmology at Stanford University.
+Roger D. Blandford, co-winner of the 2016 Crafoord Prize in Astronomy, is the Luke Blossom Professor of Physics and the founding director of the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University.
 Both are members of the National Academy of Sciences.